-Inventories primarily consist of merchandise purchased for resale and are stated at the lower of cost and net realizable value.
+Inventories primarily consist of merchandise purchased for resale and are stated at the lower of cost or net realizable value.
 Cost is determined principally under the average cost method.
 Wesco reduces the carrying value of its inventories at the earlier of identifying an item that is considered to be obsolete or in excess of supply relative to demand, or no movement in a prescribed number of months.
-The carrying value of inventories reflect reductions for excess and obsolescence of \$70.0 million and \$50.3 million at December 31, 2022 and 2021, respectively.
-The total expense related to excess and obsolete inventories, which is included in cost of goods sold, was \$43.2 million, \$37.1 million and \$15.7 million for 2022, 2021 and 2020, respectively.
+The carrying value of inventories reflect reductions for excess and obsolescence of \$113.4 million and \$70.0 million at December 31, 2023 and 2022, respectively.
+The total expense related to excess and obsolete inventories, which is included in cost of goods sold, was \$63.1 million, \$43.2 million and \$37.1 million for 2023, 2022 and 2021, respectively.